-The practice displayed its opening hours in the premises and included it in their information leaflet and on their website.
+The dental practice was open between 9am and 5pm Monday to Friday.
+Opening hours were advertised in the premises, and was included it in the information leaflet and on the website.

 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.